CSX in Indiana

 CSX Operations in Indiana

-- Operates over and maintains nearly 2,500 miles of track*
+- Operates and maintains nearly 2,500 miles of track*

-- Maintains nearly 4,740 public and private grade crossings
+- Maintains more than 2,200 public and private grade crossings

-- Handled more than 2.5 million carloads of freight during 2012
+- Handled nearly 2.9 million carloads of freight on the state’s rail network

-- In 2012, CSX invested more than $48.3 million in its Indiana network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $67.5 million in its Indiana network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Indiana include containerized consumer goods, coal, iron and steel sheets, feed grain and passenger vehicles.
+Products shipped within Indiana include containerized consumer goods, coal, iron and steel scrap, iron and steel sheet, and feed grain.

 - Major rail yards in Indianapolis (Avon) and Evansville